secure-device-onboard/docs/docs/supply-chain-tools/manufacturing/manufacturer-enablement-guide.md

 ### Step 3: Deploy Database and Manufacturer Toolkit
 Install the SDO database and toolkit, see [Database and Toolkit Installation](#database-and-toolkit-installation).
 Be sure to use the secure key fob option for the key storage.
 ### Step 4: Validate with Test Device
-Set up an SDO-capable device to run the SDO DI protocol (see [Device DI Setup](#device-di-setup)).
+Set up an SDO-capable device to run the SDO DI protocol (see [Testing with an SDO Device](#testing-with-an-SDO-Device).
 Run DI on the device against the manufacturer toolkit web service.
 Use the database view to query the device state and verify the completion of DI.

 ## Database and Toolkit Installation
 You can either use the Docker* script provided or deploy manually.